Curious about the industries Envirologic serves? Here is a list of our major markets:

 An unacceptable VI exposure occurs when contaminants are present in indoor air at concentrations that could cause a risk to human health through inhalation and/or a risk to public safety through fire or explosion.
 An unacceptable VI exposure may not only occur on the property where a spill or release occurred, but it can also occur in a business or residence on neighboring properties hundreds of feet away from the source property.

 Evaluation of the VI pathway has come to the forefront in recent years as new studies have shown that many contaminants (chlorinated compounds) may cause developmental effects in utero and in infants and small children and that significant health issues may result to any population from acute exposure.
-The Michigan Department of Environmental Quality's Director, Heidi Grether, has stated that "it's [vapor intrusion] a significant public health threat."
+Heidi Grether, a former Director of the Michigan Department of Environmental Quality, has stated that vapor intrusion is a significant public health threat.

 To learn more about Envirologic's vapor intrusion and other field services, contact us today!